ollikoo/note-app/README.md

 3. Copy `.env.example` file and name it as `.env` and then paste the generated token as value of `TOKEN_SECRET`.

 4. To build and start containers, navigate to the root directory and run `docker-compose --env-file ./backend/.env up`.
-The containers will be built and started and the UI will be available at [http://localhost:3000](http://localhost:3000).
+The containers are built and started and the UI is available at [http://localhost:3000](http://localhost:3000).

 5. RedisInsight GUI is available at [http://localhost:8001](http://localhost:8001).